| | GOMIDAS VARTABED - KOMITAS

 to the folk music, Komitas arranged the entire music of the Divine Liturgy

+(Badarak) of the Armenian Church, for male voices.
 The internationally known priest was the first non-European to be a member

 of the International Music Society.
 Komitas performed concerts in Paris,